Virtual-Finland-Development/automatic-release-action/README.md

 ### `githubToken`

-The GitHub token to use for the action.
+** Required ** The GitHub token to use for the action.
 See [Automatic token authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) for more information.

+### `prerelease`

+Whether to identify the release as prerelease.
+Defaults to false. see [Create a release](https://docs.github.com/en/rest/releases/releases?apiVersion=2022-11-28#create-a-release) for more information.

 ## Example usage